IlyaGulya/setup-crowdin-cli/memory-bank/activeContext.md

 We are currently focused on simplifying and improving the GitHub Actions workflow for the Crowdin CLI setup action:

-1. **GitHub Workflow Simplification**
+1. **Action Simplification**
-   - Rewriting the workflow to publish releases directly to GitHub instead of using Docker container registry
-   - Simplifying the codebase to focus solely on the user's repository (ilyagulya/setup-crowdin-cli)
+   - Streamlining the setup action to download binaries from the standalone repository
-   - Implementing a more straightforward version checking mechanism
+   - Simplifying the version checking logic
-   - Using GitHub Script with Octokit for GitHub API interactions
-   - Using `softprops/action-gh-release` for creating GitHub releases
+   - Removing the "executable-" prefix handling
+   - Enhancing error handling throughout the codebase

 2. **Code Improvements**
-   - Adding JSDoc comments to improve code documentation and type hinting
-   - Replacing direct fetch calls with Octokit API methods
+   - Using Octokit for GitHub API interactions
-   - Hardcoding repository information for simplicity and clarity
-   - Enhancing error handling throughout the codebase
+   - Implementing proper error handling for API calls

-3. **Workflow Process Refinement**
-   - Creating an orphan branch for each version
+   - Adding JSDoc comments for better code documentation
+   - Enforcing minimum version requirement of Crowdin CLI 4.4.0

+3. **Testing and Documentation**
-   - Creating a `.crowdin-version` file with the version number
+   - Testing the updated action with the standalone repository
-   - Committing and tagging changes
+   - Updating documentation to reflect the changes
-   - Downloading artifacts and publishing releases to GitHub
+   - Ensuring backward compatibility with existing tool cache entries

 ## Recent Changes

-- Rewrote the `build-and-release.yml` workflow to publish releases directly to GitHub
-- Simplified the codebase to focus solely on the user's repository
+- Updated the action to download binaries from the standalone repository
-- Added environment variables for repository owner and name
+- Removed the "executable-" prefix handling
-- Updated the version checking logic to use hardcoded repository values
+- Simplified the version checking logic
-- Replaced fetch calls with Octokit API methods in `src/index.js`
-- Enhanced error handling for API calls
-- Updated the `check-for-updates` job to use GitHub Script with Octokit
-- Reverted from using Octokit for release creation to using `softprops/action-gh-release`
-- Added JSDoc comments to `src/index.js` to improve code documentation and type hinting
+- Added JSDoc comments to improve code documentation
+- Enforced minimum version requirement of Crowdin CLI 4.4.0

 ## Next Steps

-1. Test the updated workflow
+1. Test the updated action
-   - Test the GitHub release creation process
+   - Test the binary download and setup process
    - Verify that version checking works correctly
-   - Test the binary download and setup process
+   - Ensure backward compatibility with existing tool cache entries

 2. Update documentation
-   - Document the new workflow process
    - Update usage examples
+   - Document configuration options
-   - Clarify the release process
+   - Clarify version requirements

 3. Consider additional improvements
    - Further enhance error handling